Endometriosis

 Follow-up & monitoring New

 Endometriosis can be a chronic condition with ongoing physical, sexual, psychological, and social impacts.
 Effective management of endometriosis involves follow-up and ongoing monitoring to ensure treatment plans are optimized and should be tailored to the individual’s symptoms, prior treatments, goals, and disease severity.
-Care coordination across relevant specialties is essential to address the impacts of endometriosis and optimize outcomes.
+Care coordination across relevant specialties is essential to address the impacts of endometriosis and optimize outcomes.1,2,4,5

-Follow-up checklist
+Follow-up checklist1,2,4,5

 Symptoms review